tracici25/charmander-project.github.io/proposal.md

 # Project Title

-Forest fire comparison in Portugal & California
+Forest Fire Comparison of Portugal & California

 # Motivation

-Australia BushFire, California CampFire attract us to weather conditions associated with fire.
+Two major wildfire disasters occurs recently: Australia BushFire, California CampFire.
+The severe consequence of wildfires on environment and health catches our attention.
+Therefore, this study will be conducted to see the potential factors of wildfire and compare the weather and climate conditions in Montesinho National Park, Portugal and California, US.

 # The intended final products